Travel Insurance for Czech Republic

 What activities are covered under travel insurance for the Czech Republic?

 Standard travel insurance typically covers common activities like sightseeing, guided tours, and public transportation.
-If you plan to participate in high-risk activities such as skiing, hiking, or other adventure sports, you may need additional coverage.
-Always check your policy's exclusions and optional activity coverage.
+If you plan to participate in high-risk activities such as skiing, hiking, or other adventure sports, be sure your plan includes an Adventure Sports add-on.

 Q: